-Skylake has many emergency procedures in place in the event of an occurrence during camp.
-The likelihood of anything cataclysmic occurring while your child is at camp is minimal, but rest assured we are ready for any potential situation.
+Skylake has detailed emergency procedures in place in the event of an occurrence during camp, and these plans are reviewed annually with Madera County and local law enforcement.
+These procedures are explained and rehearsed during staff training, including steps involved in a possible evacuation.
 The most critical element is communication.
 For our day-to-day communications, we actively use our on-line newsletter and this will also be our primary source for communicating any emergency information.

-We utilize a texting service which is integrated within the CampMinder system, giving us the ability to send instant text message alerts to all parents.
-NEW FOR 2024: This texting system does require recipients to "Opt-in" to receive texts from Skylake.
+We also utilize a texting service which is integrated within the CampMinder system, giving us the ability to send instant text message alerts to all parents.
+This texting system does require recipients to "Opt-in" to receive texts from Skylake.
 You will find this under forms listed under Family Forms.
 Please also login to your account, then under "Your Family," select "Update Addresses and Phone Numbers," and double check that your cell phone is accurate and up to date.
 It's the first number to be listed.